mgax/opslib/docs/tutorial/local.rst

 You'll notice that all the commands so far had ``-`` as first argument.
 It means "the root stack object".
-In fact, the argument is a dotted path in the stack hierarchy, and can reference any Thing in our stack.
+In fact, the argument is a dotted path in the stack hierarchy, and can reference any Component in our stack.

 .. code-block:: none